johnwarne/reddit-top-rss/README.md

 ## Configuration

 Reddit Top RSS comes with a default configuration.
-If you'd like to turn caching off, set a different default subreddit, or use a self-hosted [Mercury parser](#mercury-parser), just copy `config-default.php` to `config.php` and enter your changed values.
+If you'd like to turn caching off, set a different default subreddit, or use a self-hosted [Mercury parser](#mercury-parser), just enter your desired values in `config.php`.

 ## Mercury parser<a name="mercury-parser"></a>